-The Compliantia way: The success of an in-store program, such as a merchandising campaign or health and safety audit, requires store-level participation.
-Audits are ineffective if the results are not shared with store management and staff and do not involve the stores, with the equipment on hand.
+The Compliant IA way: The success of an in-store program, such as a merchandising campaign or health and safety audit, requires store-level participation.
+Because audits are ineffective if the results are not shared with store management and staff and do not involve the stores, with the equipment on hand.
 Users and stores expect, and need to, connect with the devices they have, be it a smartphone, a tablet or a PC.
 Mobile-first does not mean mobile-only.

 Do you need support for multiple languages?

 Do you need to collect data in multiple languages, concurrently and run consolidated reports across languages?

 The Compliant IA way: Compliant IA supports data entry in multiple languages concurrently and consolidated reporting.